-Design (EPICS) is a two-semester sequence of courses for freshmen and sophomores, designed to prepare students for their upper-division courses and to develop some of the key skills of the professional engineer: the ability to solve complex, open-ended problems; the ability to work in teams; the ability to self-educate; and the ability to communicate effectively.
+Design EPICS is designed to prepare students for their upper-division courses and to develop some of the key skills of the professional engineer: the ability to solve complex, open-ended problems, the ability to work in teams, the ability to select a solution from competing alternatives, and the ability to communicate effectively.
+The first semester course, EPIC151, is required by all undergraduate options.
+The second semester course, EPIC251, is required by all undergraduate engineering options according to ABET requirements.
+EPIC251 is not required for majors in Chemistry, Mathematical and Computer Sciences, and Economics and Business

-An award-winning program, Design (EPICS) replaces the traditional core courses in introductory computing skills, graphics, and technical communication.
-Whenever possible, instruction in these subjects is "hands-on" and experiential, with the instructor serving primarily as mentor rather than lecturer
+An award-winning program, Design EPICS replaces the traditional core courses in introductory computing skills, graphics, and technical communication.
+Whenever possible, instruction in these subjects is "hands-on" and experiential, with the instructor serving primarily as mentor rather than lecturer.

-Problem-solving skills are developed through "projects," open-ended problems, which the students solve in teams.
-Projects grow in content and complexity as the program moves from a guided methodology to projects submitted by an external client.
-The projects require extensive library research and self-education in appropriate technical areas; they also require students to consider non-technical constraints (economic, ethical, political, societal) in arriving at their solutions
+Problem-solving skills are developed through open-ended design problems organized as semester-long "projects", which the students solve in teams.
+Projects grow in content and complexity as the program applies a guided methodology to projects submitted by an external client.
+The projects require extensive library research and self-education in appropriate technical areas; they also require students to consider non-technical constraints (economic, ethical, political, societal, etc.) and incorporate them into their solutions.

-Written and oral communications are studied and practiced as an integral part of the project work.
-Graphics and computing skills are integrated with projects wherever possible.
+Written and oral communications skills are studied and practiced as an integral part of the project work.
+Specific graphics and computing skills are integrated within projects wherever applicable.